Keibert Ruiz Player Props: Nationals vs. Royals

-On Friday, Keibert Ruiz (.212 batting average in his past 10 games, with two doubles, a home run, a walk and six RBI) and the Washington Nationals face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+Keibert Ruiz -- .147 average over his past 10 games -- will be in action for the Washington Nationals versus the Kansas City Royals, with Brady Singer on the hill, on May 27 at 4:10 PM ET.

-He reached base in his only plate appearance in his previous game against the Padres.
+He had a hitless performance in his previous game (0-for-5) against the Royals.

 Keibert Ruiz Game Info & Props vs. the Royals